monax/peptide/README.md

 # I just want to say sorry

-Peptide is an anti-homage to amino the defunct semi-protobuf-compatible library.
+Peptide is an anti-homage to amino the now defunct semi-protobuf-compatible library (https://github.com/tendermint/go-amino) (thanks for all the fish amino :) ).

 This aims to provide support for custom types with the Google Go Protobuf V2 API (https://github.com/protocolbuffers/protobuf-go)